 The National Constitution Center is launching a series of five Teacher Seminars that will take place on select Saturdays throughout the 2018-19 school year.
 The seminars are open to Philadelphia classroom teachers currently working with grades 5, 8, 10, or 11.
 The full-day programs include exhibition tours, modeled classroom activities, and training in civil dialogue techniques, totaling four reportable hours of professional development — which the Center will submit for Act 48 reporting.
 There is no cost for registration, but space is limited.

-The first Seminar will be on Saturday, December 8, from 8 a.m. to 2 p.m., and will explore concepts of the Rule of Law.
-Click here to register for the December 8 seminar.
+The next Seminar will be on Saturday, January 26, from 8 a.m. to 2 p.m., and will cover topics involving Alexander Hamilton and the U.S. Constitution.
+Click here to register for the January 26 seminar.

 Future topics include:

 All seminars will follow the agenda below: